Debra H. Lambert

-Debra Hembree Lambert is an associate justice of the Kentucky Supreme Court and former Judge on the Kentucky Court of Appeals.
+Debra Hembree Lambert is an American lawyer who has served as the chief justice of the Kentucky Supreme Court since 2025; serving concurrently as a justice since 2019.
+She previously served as a judge of the Kentucky Court of Appeals from 2015 to 2018.

 Education

 Lambert received her bachelor's degree from Eastern Kentucky University in 1983 and her Juris Doctor from the University of Kentucky College of Law in 1989.

-Legal career
+Career

-Lambert practiced law in Mount Vernon, Ky.
-During that time, she also served as an Assistant Commonwealth's Attorney and City Attorney for the City of Mount Vernon.
+Lambert practiced law in Mount Vernon, Kentucky.
+During that time, she also served as an assistant commonwealth's attorney and city attorney for the City of Mount Vernon.

 State judicial career

-In 1999, then-Governor Paul E. Patton appointed her to serve as Circuit Judge, Family Court Division in the 28th Judicial Circuit.
+In 1999, then-Governor Paul E. Patton appointed her to serve as circuit judge of the Family Court Division in the 28th Judicial Circuit.
 In 2007, Judge Lambert resumed her private practice of law in Mount Vernon until her election to the Court of Appeals in 2014.

-Consideration for Kentucky Supreme Court
+Kentucky Supreme Court

-On August 25, 2017 she made it known that she planned to run for the seat being vacated by Daniel J. Venters.
+On August 25, 2017, she made it known that she planned to run for the seat being vacated by Daniel J. Venters.
 She filed to run on February 1, 2018.
-She easily won the primary in May 2018, however it led to a runoff between her and her nearest opponent, Daniel Ballou.
-On November 6, 2018 she gained 66.63% of the vote to Ballou's 33.37%.
-She assumed office on January 6, 2019.
+She easily won the top-two primary in May 2018, with her and her nearest opponent Daniel Ballou advancing to the general election.
+On November 6, 2018, she received 66.63% of the vote to Ballou's 33.37%.
+She assumed office on January 7, 2019.
+On September 19, 2024, she was elected by her colleagues as the next chief justice.
+Her term began on January 6, 2025.